New Resource

 Topaz Video AI Denoise (Nyx Model) Review 2026: Settings, Tests & Best Alternative

-If you came here to denoise video in Topaz Video using the Nyx model, you're in the right place.
-I’ll show the exact settings I use for Topaz Video Denoise, when to pick the pure Denoise filter, and how to avoid common artifact.
-I'll also share a practical Topaz alternative I keep in my toolkit—UniFab Denoise AI—for times when I want similar denoising quality with less setup and a lighter price.
+If you came here to denoise video in Topaz Video AI using the Nyx model, you're in the right place.
+I’ll show the exact settings I use for Topaz Video Denoise, when to reach for the Nyx model versus the heavier Nyx XL, and how to avoid the common over-smoothing artifact.
+I'll also share how topaz video ai denoise holds up against a practical Topaz alternative I keep in my toolkit—UniFab Denoise AI—for times when I want similar denoising quality with less setup and a lighter price.

 Topaz Video $299/Year Too Expensive—or Too Much Tuning?